 - This event has passed.

-Presented by Northwestern Medicine, the event will feature a family-friendly walk along the lakefront, information booths, kids’ area and special physical activities such as boxing, dance and karate, all proven to help manage Parkinson’s symptoms.
-Registration opens at 9:00 a.m., and the We Move Opening Ceremony will start at 10:00 a.m.
+Presented by Northwestern Medicine, the event will feature a family-friendly walk along the lakefront, information booths, kids’ area and special physical activities such as boxing, dance and vocal training, all proven to help manage Parkinson’s symptoms.
+Registration opens at 9:00 a.m., and the inspiring We Move Opening Ceremony will start at 10:15 a.m. before walk step-off.

 Registration is free; however, participants are encouraged to fundraise for the Parkinson’s Foundation.
 For more information and to register, visit www.MovingDayChicago.org.

 Parkinson’s disease is a neurodegenerative disorder that affects predominately dopamine-producing neurons in a specific area of the brain called substantia nigra.
-Symptoms generally develop slowly over years.
-People with PD may experience tremors, slowness of movements, gait and balance problems, and non-motor symptoms including depression, loss of smell and cognitive impairment.
+Symptoms vary in their progression and severity.
+People with PD may experience a range of presentations, including tremors, slowness of movements, gait and balance problems, and non-motor symptoms including depression, loss of smell and cognitive impairment.

 The Parkinson’s Foundation’s makes life better for people with Parkinson’s by improving care and advancing research toward a cure.
 In everything we do, we build on the energy, experience and passion of our global Parkinson’s community.

 For more information, visit www.parkinson.org/midwest or call (800) 4PD-INFO (473-4636).